 If you’re like me, you didn’t even have to think about your answers to these questions.
 I bet a name, a place, or an activity sprang immediately to mind.
 So, why do we put these things off?
 Why do we crawl into bed without having taken care of our unfinished business?
 Why do we turn out the lights without having told someone how much they mean to us?
 Why do we pull up the covers without having asked someone we’ve hurt for forgiveness?
 Why do we lay our heads on our pillows without having made a plan to realize the things about which we’ve been dreaming?

 Well, it doesn’t really matter why.
-Let’s just not put off until tomorrow those things which we need to do today and let us not delay until another day the realization of our dreams so that when our time comes to leave this existence we will have no regrets.
+Let’s just not put off until tomorrow those things which we need to do today, and let us not delay until another day the realization of our dreams, so that when our time of death comes, we will have no regrets.

 Categories: Theological Reflections